zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
 How the orchestrator function restores it's state and understands that it needs to proceed with execution from the point where it ended execution last time?

-It uses one of the Event Sources technique - Chckpoint/Replay
+It uses one of the Event Sourcing technique - Chckpoint/Replay

-There are checkpoints are created for the orchestrator function during it's execution and after it awakes it Replays the checkpoints and restores the latest state.
+There are checkpoints created for the orchestrator function during it's execution and after it awakes it Replays the checkpoints and restores the latest state.

+You can find all the checkpoints in your storage account (next slide)

 ---